richardzhuang0412/dcagents-leaderboard-replit/replit.md

 This is a data-focused web application for displaying and comparing LLM agent benchmark results.
 The system presents a leaderboard interface where users can search, filter, and sort benchmark performance data across different models, agents, and benchmark types.
 The application emphasizes clarity, scannability, and efficient data interaction with a professional, research-appropriate aesthetic.

+## Recent Changes

+**November 16, 2025 - Replit Environment Setup**
+- Imported from GitHub and configured for Replit
+- Updated server to bind to 0.0.0.0 for Replit proxy compatibility
+- Configured workflow to run dev server on port 5000
+- Connected to Supabase database (credentials stored in Replit Secrets)
+- Deployment configured for autoscale with build and production commands

 ## User Preferences

 Preferred communication style: Simple, everyday language.